codio-content/ThinkJava/.guides/content/input-and-output-type-cast-operators.md

 The simplest way to convert a floating-point value to an integer is to use a **type cast**, so called because it molds or “casts” a value from one type to another.
 The syntax for type casting is to put the name of the type in parentheses and use it as an operator.

+Try it out in the left panel.
+To compile and run the code, press the "Run!"
+{Run!}(javac code/Casting.java && java code/Casting)

 ```code
 double pi = 3.14159;
 int x = (int) pi;